 We already know that houseplants detoxify our air and make us happier.
 These plants thrive in low-light so now you can have some green in every corner of your home.

-Also known as Aglaonema, this common low-light houseplant comes in 22 different varieties and is known for bringing good luck.
+Also known as Aglaonema, this common low-light indoor plant comes in 22 different varieties and is said to bring good luck.
 It requires moist soil but not much else—though you will need to avoid cold temperatures and excessive sunlight.
 According to House Plants Expert, these ornamental, low-light houseplants have been grown in Asia for centuries.
-But wear gloves if you have sensitive skin as the plant’s juice can cause irritation.
+But wear gloves if you have sensitive skin, as the plant’s juice can cause irritation.
 Silver Queen is one of the most common types of Chinese Evergreen and is known for the striking pattern of its leaves.

-Most commonly known as an indoor hanging plant, English Ivy can be trained to climb a trellis or moss stick.
+Commonly found as an indoor hanging plant, English Ivy can also be trained to climb a trellis or moss stick.
 With hundreds of varieties, some are plain green, while others are mixed with yellow, gold, or creamy white.
-Guide to Houseplants suggests maintaining evenly moist soil throughout the year—misting often to keep the leaves from drying out (though slightly drier during the winter).
+Guide to Houseplants suggests maintaining evenly moist soil throughout the year, misting often to keep the leaves from drying out (though slightly drier during the winter).
 You can improve drainage with a small layer of pebbles at the bottom of the pot.

-Here are the medicinal plants to grow at home.
+Here are eight medicinal plants you can grow at home.

 Almost impossible to kill, Sansevieria, also known as mother-in-law’s tongue, is native to tropical West Africa.
-This low-light houseplant is easily recognized by its long leaves with yellow or silvery-white stripes.
-According to Green and Vibrant, because of its strong plant fibres, it was once used to make bowstrings.
-It’s also known for its filtration qualities and converts harmful substances into harmless ones.
+This low-light indoor plant is easily recognized by its long leaves with yellow or silvery-white stripes.
 It does well with moderate watering: first allow the soil to dry completely, checking it once every two weeks.

 Dieffenbachia is native to Mexico, the West Indies, and as far south as Argentina.
 It’s got a straight stem, with white spots and flecks.
 This low-light houseplant comes in more than 50 species, offering a number of ornamental options.
 This plant does best in warm temperatures and a dry climate, though the soil needs moderate moisture.
-Keep it away from young children and pets, if eaten it can leave its victims speechless.
+Keep it away from young children and pets, as it can be toxic if swallowed.

 Tillandsia is a genus of around 650 plant species, all native to forests, mountains, and deserts from northern Mexico, the south-eastern United States, and the Caribbean to mid-Argentina.
-According to Green and Vibrant, air plants absorb moisture through their leaves from the air, which is why they grow best in humid environments.
+Air plants absorb moisture through their leaves from the air, which is why they grow best in humid environments.
 To promote the health of this low-light houseplant, you can use a spray bottle (for misting) up to four times per week.
 In nature, these plants cling to tree branches, bark, bare rocks, or even telephone wires.
 Used for decorative purposes, they are commonly seen mounted, placed in a terrarium, or inset inside of seashells.

 Don’t have a green thumb?
 These hacks can revive almost any dead plant.